Last updated: 11 October 2020 7.10pm

-Having asthma may put you at a higher risk of serious illness if you get coronavirus.
+Having asthma may put you at a higher risk of serious illness if you get COVID-19 (coronavirus).
 You need to take extra care to protect yourself.

 Manage your asthma well during this period.
 Take your asthma medicine as prescribed.
 Do not stop taking any medicines unless your GP tells you to.